anomaly/lab-python-server/README.md

 All `docker-compose` files depend on the following environment variables, which can be set by either exporting them before you run the commands or by declaring them in your `.env` file.

 - `PROJ_NAME` is a prefix that is used to label resources, object stores
-- `PROJ_DOMAIN` is the domain name of the application, this can be set
+- `PROJ_FQDN` is the domain name of the application, this can be set
+- `ORG_NAME` is the organisation for your Docker registry; Anomaly defaults to using Github

 ## General notes